State humanities council executive director bios, by state. A pdf of the bios is attached at the end of this article.

 Margaret A. Coval has been Executive Director of Colorado Humanities since 1997.
 She joined the Colorado Humanities staff in 1982 and has served as Program Officer, Assistant Director, and Associate Director.
 Prior to moving to Colorado, she was employed by Binghamton University.
 Coval has a B.A. from Colgate University, an M.A. from the University of Denver, and is a graduate of the Center for Creative Leadership’s Executive Leadership Program.
 While at Colorado Humanities, Coval has developed and directed dozens of public humanities programs.
 She is co-founder of the High Plains Chautauqua, executive producer of the NEH funded Conversations 2000 public radio programs and the Five States of Colorado documentary film, and has developed several institutes for K-12 teachers.
 In 2004, Coval facilitated the merger of the Colorado Center for the Book with Colorado Humanities, securing the Center’s future and doubling the number of CH programs.
 She is a member of the board of the Federation of State Humanities Councils and serves on the Federation’s Legislative and Conference Planning Committees.
 Recently she served on the Colorado Abraham Lincoln Bicentennial Commission and has served on the advisory boards of the Center for Colorado’s Economic Future and the El Pomar Foundation.

-Stuart Parnes was appointed executive director of the Connecticut Humanities Council following a six-month term as interim director.
+Stuart Parnes was appointed executive director of Connecticut Humanities following a six-month term as interim director.
 Parnes is well-known to museum professionals around the state, having worked with history museums in Connecticut for 30 years.

 A Thomas Watson Fellow and graduate of the Hotchkiss School and Middlebury College, Parnes has served on numerous regional, national, and international museum boards and is currently the secretary general of the International Congress of Maritime Museums and a peer reviewer for the American Association of Museums.